oluwoleeo/design-patterns-collection/README.md

 # design-patterns-collection
-A collection of design pattern
+A collection of design patterns